sandhyaraj8/sas-class/chap-05/video_05_page2_raj.md

 ## Format Catalog
 * User defined Fomats+Informats are stored in "catalogs" and catalogs are stored in work-library having session life scope
-* Notice below, how change in first line wit hlib= puts infomat+format into fmt102-catalog and not int owork catalog
+* Notice below, how change in first line with lib= puts infomat+format into fmt102-catalog and not int owork catalog

 ```sas
 *proc format;